-The Fund pays each trustee who is not affiliated with the Investment Adviser or its affiliates a fee of \$5,000 per year plus \$1000 per board meeting attended in person (\$500 if attended telephonically) and \$500 per committee meeting attended, together with each trustee's actual out-of-pocket expenses relating to attendance at such meetings.
+The Fund pays each trustee who is not an officer or employee of the Investment Adviser or its affiliates a fee of \$3,000 per year plus \$1,000 per board meeting attended in person (\$500 if attended telephonically) and \$500 per committee meeting attended, together with each trustee's actual out-of-pocket expenses relating to attendance at such meetings.

-The following table shows the compensation that it is anticipated the trustees will earn in their capacity as trustees during the Fund's Fiscal Year ending December 31, 2004.
-The table also shows, for the year ended December 31, 2002, the compensation trustees earned in their capacity as trustees for other funds in the Gabelli fund complex.
-Other than Mr. Hultquist, officers who are employed by the Investment Adviser receive no compensation or expense reimbursement from the Fund.
+The following table shows the compensation that it is anticipated the trustees will earn in their capacity as trustees during the remainder of the Fund's Fiscal Year ending December 31, 2003.
+The table also shows, for the year ended December 31, 2003, the compensation trustees earned in their capacity as trustees for other funds in the Gabelli fund complex.